What is SYNCB/CareCredit?

 Can SYNCB/CareCredit be removed from my credit report?

 Removing SYNCB/CareCredit from your credit report depends on the nature of the information being reported.
 If the information is accurate and timely, it typically cannot be removed.
 However, if there are errors or unauthorized inquiries, you may be able to dispute the information and have it removed.
-Credit repair companies, such as Lexington Law Firm, can help you navigate this process.
+Credit repair companies, such as Credit Saint, can help you navigate this process.

-Lexington Law is a well-known credit repair company with over 18 years of experience in the industry.
-In 2021 alone, they achieved more than 6 million removals for clients, assisting in disputing and potentially removing various negative items from credit reports, including:
+Credit Saint is a well-known credit repair company with years of experience in the industry.
+They assist clients in disputing and potentially removing various negative items from credit reports, including:

 - late payments